Septic to Sewer

 Fort Pierce Utilities Authority

-FPUA’s septic to sewer conversion program protects the Indian River Lagoon while also making conversion affordable and accessible for our community.
+FPUA’s septic to sewer conversion program protects the Indian River Lagoon while making conversion accessible to our community.

 • Septic to Sewer Overview